Airports in Edinburgh

 Getting to the city

-Airlink 100 buses connect between the airport and the city centre every 10 minutes, from early morning until after midnight, calling at the Waverley and Haymarket train stations; the journey takes approximately 25 minutes.
-There are many alternative buses including Night bus N22, Service 35 and Airdirect 747, that run to the city centre via a couple of stops en route.
-The designated taxi rank is outside the UK Arrivals Hall beside the coach park.
-Car rental companies are also available.
+Airlink 100 buses connect the airport and the city centre every 10 minutes, from early morning until after midnight, and cost £4; the journey takes approximately 30 minutes.
+There are many alternative buses, including Night Bus N22, Service 35 and Jat 747, that run to the city centre via a couple of stops en route.
+Stops for public buses are situated on the terminal forecourt road outside the main entrance.

 Tel: +44 0)844 481 8989.